 On March 16, 2005, we entered into a credit agreement with KeyBank National Association ("KeyBank") to provide a \$15.0 million senior credit facility.
 KeyBank is designated as the sole arranger and sole book manager.
 The facility has a three-year term and can be expanded to a \$60.0 million facility.
 The Company intends to use the facility for general corporate purposes and to fund acquisitions.
 As part of our acquisition strategy, we may choose to expand our new credit facility up to \$60 million to fund future acquisitions.
-As of March 31, 2006, we had drawn \$7.0 million on the facility with a cash balance of \$10.0 million.
-As of May 4, 2006, we had drawn \$12.0 million and had a cash balance of \$12.0 million.
-The amounts drawn on the credit facility primarily relate to amounts paid to satisfy the Company's final earn-out consideration in the first quarter due on its ENS acquisitions.
+As of June 30, 2006, we had drawn \$8.0 million on the facility and had a cash balance of \$11.6 million.
+As of August 4, 2006, we had drawn \$11.0 million and had a cash balance of approximately \$6.0 million.
+The amounts drawn on the credit facility primarily relate to amounts paid to satisfy the Company's final earn-out consideration on its ENS acquisitions.